-Service name and description Configuration settings (changes cause the service to redeploy) Properties

-Supports volume configuration?
-No
+Service name and description Configuration settings (changes cause the service to redeploy) Properties Message Queue Container Options: Default RAM needed per instance: 8 GB Coordinates and distributes Container Memory: The hard memory limit for the service's Docker container, in Number of instances: minimum 3, best 3 messages to other services MB.
+The default is 2048 MB; a good initial value is 8 GB.
+Service unit cost: 10 CPU: The relative CPU usage weight for Persistent or floating?
+Persistent the service's Docker container.
+Generally, a higher value means that the container Supports volume configuration? receives more CPU resources than other processes (including other service Docker containers) running on the instance.
+Type a decimal number.
+The default is 0.5.
 Single or multiple types?
-Single

-Scalable?
-No

-Service unit cost: 10

-Metadata Cache Container Options: Default RAM needed 1024MB

-Cache for HCP for cloud scale metadata Container Memory: The hard memory limit for the service's Docker container, in MB.
-The default is 1024 MB. per instance:

-CPU: The relative CPU usage weight for the service's Docker container.
-Generally, a higher value means that the container receives more CPU resources than other processes (including other service Docker containers) running on the instance.
+Single Scalable?
+No Service Options None.
+Metadata Cache Container Options: Default RAM needed per instance: 1024 Cache for HCP for cloud scale metadata Container Memory: The hard memory limit for the service's Docker container, in MB.
+The default is 1024 MB.
+MB Number of instances: minimum 1, best 1 CPU: The relative CPU usage weight for Service unit cost: 10 the service's Docker container.
+Generally, a higher value means that the container Persistent or floating?
+Persistent receives more CPU resources than other processes (including other service Docker Supports volume configuration? containers) running on the instance.
 Type a decimal number.
 The default is 0.1.

-Service Options Number of Minimum: 1

-Max Heap Size: Maximum amount of memory to allocate to the laye been for Instances: Best: 1

-memory to allocate to the Java heap for each instance of the service.
+Single or multiple types?
+Single Service Options Scalable?
+No ■ Max Heap Size: Maximum amount of memory to allocate to the Java heap for each instance of the service.
+It's best to set this value to half the size of the container memory.
 Type an integer number of bytes.
 You can optionally specify the suffixes k (kilobytes), m (megabytes), or g (gigabytes).
 The default is 384 MB.
-Persistent or floating?
-Persistent

-Supports volume configuration?
-No

-Single or multiple types?
-Single

-Scalable?
-No

-Service unit cost: 10